BACK TO RESOURCES

 If an inaccuracy or inconsistency is found, your auditing team must investigate it thoroughly to determine whether negligence or fraud caused the root cause.

 Establishing a regular audit schedule is vital for maintaining ongoing accuracy and compliance.
-Regular audits ensure asset records are consistently updated, reflecting ownership, condition, or value changes.
+Regular audits ensure that asset data gets consistently updated, reflecting ownership, condition, or value changes.
 This practice helps prevent discrepancies and fraud, providing a reliable foundation for financial reporting and decision-making.

 Additionally, routine audits ensure compliance with regulatory requirements, reducing the risk of penalties and legal issues.
 Businesses can proactively identify and address issues by scheduling future audits and enhancing operational efficiency and asset management.